MoFEM/mofem-cephas/media/paper.md

   (Mesh-Oriented Database) [@tautges_moab:2004] and data structures from [Boost libraries](https://www.boost.org) [@boost-web-page].
 An illustration of how these packages are utilised in `MoFEM` is shown in Fig. \ref{fig:design}.
-  Finally, `MoFEM` core library is developed to manage complexities directly related to the finite element method.
-Therefore, each part of this ecosystem has its own design objectives, and appropriate programming tools from a spectrum of solutions can be selected.
-Resilience of `MoFEM` ecosystem is ensured since the underpinning components have sustainable fundings, dynamic and established groups of developers and significant user base.
+  Finally, `MoFEM`'s core library is developed to manage complexities directly related to the finite element method.
+Therefore, each part of this ecosystem has its own design objectives, and appropriate programming tools can be selected from a spectrum of solutions.
+Resilience of the `MoFEM` ecosystem is ensured since the underpinning components have sustainable fundings, dynamic and established groups of developers and significant user base.
 Fig.
   \ref{fig:ecosystem} shows different components that are employed in the